kryzar/Stupid-Serguei-Scripts/README.md

 # Angif

 Given a YouTube video url, a starting time and a duration, [Angif](Angif.sh) creates a gif of the video from the starting time and of the duration you gave it.
 See options below.
-Default parameters are 10 fps (or native video frame rate if it is less) and 800 px width (or native video width if it is less).
+Default parameters are 10 fps (or native video frame rate if it is less than that) and 800 px width (or native video width if it is less than that).

 [Angif](Angif.sh) comes as a single file zsh script.

 ## Purpose
 I made this script when I realised it could be a formidable tool to write [Anki](https://apps.ankiweb.net) flashcards.
-Apart from my mathematical studies, a great hobby of mine is cooking and I spend quite a lot of time watching videos of chefs cooking ; I always have the pleasure of stumbling open new techniques and movements (e.g. a gesture technique to [make an omurice](https://www.youtube.com/watch?v=rFAddL8g8mw)).
+Apart from my mathematical studies, a great hobby of mine is cooking and I spend quite a lot of time watching videos of chefs cooking ; I always have the pleasure of stumbling upon new techniques and movements (e.g. a gesture technique to [make an omurice](https://www.youtube.com/watch?v=rFAddL8g8mw)).
 Of course, I want to memorize them, but putting movements or gestures into words can be quite tricky and unproductive.
 Conversely, being able to observe the movements — with all its finesse and details — is the best way to memorize it when it is impossible to practice on a regular basis.

 Angif helps me creating flashcards on the spot when watching a video.
 If there is something in the video I want to memorize, I just just give the relevant extract to Angif and then copy the gif to directly put it as an answer in my  Anki flashcard.
 Here is an example of such a card.